 The Scheme invests in leveraged LDI funds to provide a partial hedge against the Scheme's interest rate and inflation sensitivities.
 These assets are leveraged in order to increase the degree of hedging provided by these assets.
-The target level of liability hedging is 100% of funded liabilities.
+The target level of liability hedging is c94% of the Scheme's liabilities on a Long Term Funding Target (Gilts +0.5%) basis as at 31/10/2021.

 The leveraged nature of these funds means that there is an expectation that additional collateral will be required to be paid into these funds from time to time (and any excess collateral repaid to the Trustees).
-Where any additional collateral payments are required it is the Trustees' intention that these will be met through disinvestments from Scheme's assets.
+Where any additional collateral payments are required, it is the Trustees' intention that these will be met through disinvestments from Scheme's assets.
 Any distributions are initially paid into the BMO Sterling Liquidity Fund.